lacegiovanni17/garmhub-ts/README.md

 ## Introduction
-This is a website made with Vite, React
+This is a website made with Vite, ReactJ

 ## Author